jsj2008/jailbreak/README.md

 # Daily Update

+* Thursday, December 15 -

+* Thursday, December 15 -

+* Thursday, December 15 - 1:30 PM -

+* Thursday, December 15 - 11:15 AM - I am starting to try to design the untether board to fit into a regular USB wall charger.
+Other than that, I need to answer Mr. English's questions and continue to prepare my project for the symposium.

 * Wednesday, December 14 - I am planning on putting all of this into a regular looking charging brick so it will be inconspicuous.
 This could be bad if a user isn't careful because going to charge their iPhone could be jailbreaking it at the same time.

 ![Preview](images/final.JPG)